 What is the Cloudyn service?

-Cloudyn, a Microsoft subsidiary, allows you to track cloud usage and expenditures for your Azure resources and other cloud providers including AWS and Google.
+Cloudyn, a Microsoft subsidiary, allows you to track cloud usage and expenditures for your Azure resources.
 Easy-to-understand dashboard reports help with cost allocation and showbacks/chargebacks as well.
 Cloudyn helps optimize your cloud spending by identifying underutilized resources that you can then manage and adjust.

 To watch an introductory video, see Introduction to Azure Cloudyn.